2014 New England Patriots season: Week 6: at Buffalo Bills

+This was the first AFC vs. AFC game to air on Fox.

 Week 7: vs. New York Jets

 The Patriots' next opponent was the New York Jets, on Thursday Night Football.
 For the fourth straight home game the Patriots played the Jets in a contest where the final margin of victory was less than ten points, and third straight where the margin didn't exceed three points.
 Tom Brady made his 200th career regular season start.